Languages, Literatures and Cultures

 Ph.
 D. Ongoing – Ph.D.
 Candidate (ABD) in Cultural Studies at Queen’s University (2018-Present)

 M. A. – University College London (UCL), University of London, Museum Studies (2015)

 B. A. – Bogazici University, History (2014)

-As a museum scholar, museum professional and cultural practitioner who have spent ten years working at museums, art galleries, and heritage sites in the UK, Turkey and Canada, Simge is passionate about developing meaningful and diverse cultural experiences that can engage a broad range of publics with museums and heritage.
+As a museum scholar, museum professional and cultural practitioner who has spent ten years working at museums, art galleries, and heritage sites in the UK, Turkey and Canada, Simge is passionate about developing meaningful and diverse cultural experiences that can engage a broad range of the public with museums and heritage.
 Simge’s academic interests greatly inform her professional practice.
 She works towards developing new collaborative programs, curatorial practices, and activities that can address the changing audience needs in the contemporary age.

 LLCU 295 Special Topics: Key Trends in Museum Diplomacy (Winter 2022)